Saioren/mikrut-evan-dev/README.md

+# mikrutevan.dev

+Hello, I'm Evan, and this is my resume repo!
+Build in Next.JS, powered by Payload CMS version 3.0.
+Below you'll find the information regarding the blank Payload boilerplate I used, Next.JS native.

 # Payload Blank Template

 A blank template for [Payload](https://github.com/payloadcms/payload) to help you get up and running quickly.
 This repo may have been created by running `npx create-payload-app@latest` and selecting the "blank" template or by cloning this template on [Payload Cloud](https://payloadcms.com/new/clone/blank).